University of California, Irvine academics: Academic structure

 The first category, Writing, is separated between lower-division writing (three courses) and upper-division writing (requiring the completion of a research project).
 The sixth category, Language Other Than English, can be fulfilled through four quarters of instruction (or more, depending on a student's major requirements).
 It may alternatively be satisfied by taking three years of a foreign language in high school, passing an AP test in a language other than English with a 4 or 5, or scoring a 620 or better on an SAT II exam in a language other than English.
 The seventh category, Multicultural Studies and International/Global Issues, contains two subcategories, Multicultural Studies and International/Global Issues.
 Category VII and the other categories not listed in detail here each require the completion of three courses from a series or subject area.
-Additionally, students may partially fulfill selected breadth requirements through petition or participation in extracurricular activities.
+Additionally, students may partially fulfil selected breadth requirements through petition or participation in extracurricular activities.

 Of its 76 undergraduate majors, UCI's most popular ones are Biological Sciences (621 degrees awarded in the 2004-2005 academic year), Economics (417), Information & Computer Science (478) and Psychology and Social Behavior (324).
 UCI also hosts a diverse array of minors and certification programs.
 In 2005 the university awarded a total of 5,242 bachelor's degrees, 943 master's degrees, and 276 doctorates.